 - Cool Old Guy: He has the appearance of an elderly gentleman.

-- Fighting Your Friend: Despite considering him a comrade, he tries to kill Aries when the latter tries to prevent him from taking vengeance on Merak and his kingdom for turning on Ruphas.
-This is quickly put to an end when Ruphas herself calls Aigokeros out which results in him turning into a sobbing wreck.
+- Fighting Your Friend: Despite considering him a comrade, he tries to kill Aries when the latter tries to prevent him from taking vengeance on Merak and his kingdom for turning on Lufas.
+This is quickly put to an end when Lufas herself calls Aigokeros out which results in him turning into a sobbing wreck.

 - Living Shadow: Has the ability to hide within the shadows of others such as his mistress.